-Unless noted otherwise, the actuarial demographic assumptions used in the June 30, 2018, valuations were the same as those employed in the July 1, 2017 Pension Actuarial Valuation of the Tennessee Consolidated Retirement System (TCRS).
-These assumptions were developed by TCRS based on the results of an actuarial experience study for the period July 1, 2012 - June 30, 2016.
+Unless noted otherwise, the actuarial demographic assumptions used in the June 30, 2019, valuations were the same as those employed in the July 1, 2017, Pension Actuarial Valuation of the Tennessee Consolidated Retirement System (TCRS).
+These assumptions were developed by TCRS based on the results of an actuarial experience study for the period July 1, 2012, through June 30, 2016.
 The demographic assumptions were adjusted to more closely reflect actual and expected future experience.
 Mortality tables are used to measure the probabilities of participants dying before and after retirement.
-The mortality rates employed in this valuation are taken from the RP-2014 Healthy Participant Mortality Table for pre-retirement mortality and the RP-2014 Mortality Table for Annuitants for non-disabled post-retirement mortality, with mortality improvement projected to all future years using Scale MP-2016.
-Postretirement tables are Blue Collar and adjusted with a 2% load for males and a -3% load for females.
-Mortality rates for impaired lives are the same as those used by TCRS and are taken from a gender distinct table published in the IRS Ruling 96-7 for disabled lives with a 10% load.
+The mortality rates employed in this valuation are taken from the RP-2014 Healthy Participant Mortality Table for pre-retirement mortality, with mortality improvement projected to all future years using Scale MP-2016.
+Post-retirement tables are Blue Collar and adjusted with a 2% load for males and a -3% load for females.
+Mortality rates for impaired lives are the same as those used by TCRS and are taken from a gender distinct table published in IRS Ruling 96-7 for disabled lives with a 10% load.